apache/hudi/website/versioned_docs/version-0.12.1/query_engine_setup.md

 ## Redshift Spectrum
-Copy on Write Tables in Apache Hudi versions 0.5.2, 0.6.0, 0.7.0, 0.8.0, 0.9.0, 0.10.x, 0.11.x and 0.12.x can be queried via Amazon Redshift Spectrum external tables.
-To be able to query Hudi versions 0.10.0 and above please try latest versions of Redshift.
+Latest version of Redshift spectrum supports snapshot queries on Hudi Copy-on-Write tables and Read Optimized queries on Hudi Merge-on-Read tables.

-:::note
+:::note NOTE:
 Hudi tables are supported only when AWS Glue Data Catalog is used.
 It's not supported when you use an Apache Hive metastore as the external catalog.
 :::